-This UNESCO World Heritage Site in the Orcia valley is home to some of the finest Renaissance buildings in Italy.
+This UNESCO World Heritage Site in the Orcia Valley is home to some of the finest Renaissance buildings in Italy.
 However, what makes this village perfect for romantics is that it was one of the locations of the ultimate love story — Romeo and Juliet.
-Franco Zeffirelli’s 1960s movie was shot on location at the Piccolomini palace and many of the surrounding lanes also feature in it.
+Franco Zeffirelli’s 1960s movie was shot on location at the Piccolomini Palace and many of the surrounding lanes are also featured in it.
 The palace boasts three stories, an internal court, and the most spectacular Renaissance garden.
-Other noteworthy buildings in the village include The Duomo, Palazzo Vescovile, Palazzo Comunale, and the monastery of Sant’Anna in Camprena.
-You’ll definitely get blissfully lost in the labyrinth of narrow lanes as you stroll in adoration of Pienza’s beautiful architecture.
+Other noteworthy buildings in the village include The Duomo, Palazzo Vescovile, Palazzo Comunale, and the Sant’Anna Institute in Camprena.
+You’ll get blissfully lost in the labyrinth of narrow lanes as you stroll in adoration of Pienza’s beautiful architecture.

 Lake Iseo, Lombardy

-Lake Iseo in Lombardy, northern Italy, is lesser known than it’s more popular neighbors Lakes Garda and Como.
+Lake Iseo in Lombardy, northern Italy, is lesser known than its more popular neighbors, Lakes Garda and Como.
 This small lake is sheltered by mountains while an inhabited island, Monte Isola, sits in the middle.
-Travel here in autumn when the wooded hillsides are shades of gold, red, and brown, and join the locals gathering chestnuts and mushrooms.
+It’s worth it to book flights to Italy in the autumn when the wooded hillsides are shades of gold, red, and brown, and join the locals gathering chestnuts and mushrooms.
 Stroll the small vineyards and olive groves on the island’s slopes.
 Take a ferry to Monte Isola, which is spread over eleven villages and hamlets.
 Visit churches built between the 15th and 17th centuries with well-preserved frescoes.
 Looking for heaven on earth?
 This could just be it.

 Five coastal villages linked only by paths and railways make Cinque Terre a perfect hideaway for two.
 The natural trails are made for relaxed walks and the scenery is astounding.
 This stretch of coast has allegedly remained unchanged since 1722.
 Walk through medieval villages, cobblestone lanes, and train tunnels that are no longer in use.
 Thanks to its limited accessibility, you and your sweetheart can experience a romantic authenticity that can’t be felt elsewhere.